 Maybe this is old fashioned, but I think kids shouldn’t have a new car until they’re in a position to contribute to it financially, and in a major way.

 4. Personal responsibility.
 This might be an expansion of future rewards and merit, but by giving a kid something for nothing, no lesson of personal responsibility is being conveyed by the parents.
-It’s one of the best examples of something-for-nothing—a message no teenager needs to learn.
+It’s one of the best examples of something-for-nothing – a message no teenager needs to learn, especially from their parents.